 Singer/actress Bette Midler, who made her Broadway debut as a replacement during the original run of "Fiddler on the Roof," returned with concert shows in 1973 and 1975, and made a recent encore as a performer in "I'll Eat You Last: A Chat With Sue Mengers" in 2013, and as a producer of "Priscilla, Queen of the Desert" in 2011.
 Midler is joined on stage by Tony winner David Hyde Pierce ("Spamalot," "Curtains," "TV's "Fraiser"), and Tony nominees Gavin Creel ("Thoroughly Modern Millie"), Kate Baldwin ("Big Fish") and Jennifer Simard ("Disaster").

-2017 Tony Award Nominations: Best Revival of a Musical, Best Performance by an Actor in a Leading Role in a Musical (David Hyde Pierce), Best Performance by an Actress in a Leading Role in a Musical (Bette Midler), Best Performance by an Actor in a Featured Role in a Musical (Gavin Creel), Best Performance by an Actress in Featured Role a Musical (Kate Baldwin), Best Direction of a Musical, Best Orchestrations, Best Costume Design of a Musical, Best Scenic Design of a Musical, Best Lighting Design of a Musical.
+2017 Tony Awards: Best Revival of a Musical, Best Performance by an Actress in a Leading Role in a Musical (Bette Midler), Best Performance by an Actor in a Featured Role in a Musical (Gavin Creel), Best Costume Design of a Musical.

-2017 Drama Desk Nominations: Outstanding Revival of a Musical, Outstanding Actress in a Musical (Bette Midler), Outstanding Featured Actor in a Musical (Gavin Creel), Outstanding Featured Actress in a Musical (Kate Baldwin), Outstanding Director of a Musical, Outstanding Choreography, Outstanding Set Design for a Musical, Outstanding Costume Design for a Musical, Outstanding Sound Design in a Musical, Outstanding Wig and Hair.
+2017 Drama Desk Awards: Outstanding Revival of a Musical, Outstanding Actress in a Musical (Bette Midler), Outstanding Featured Actor in a Musical (Gavin Creel).

 2017 Outer Critics Circle Awards: Outstanding Revival Of A Musical, Outstanding Choreographer, Outstanding Orchestrations, Outstanding Actress In A Musical (Bette Midler), Outstanding Featured Actor In A Musical (Gavin Creel).